Choose Your Simulator Wisely: A Review on Open-source Simulators for Autonomous Driving: Critical Issues and Improve Suggestions

-The common sensors in autonomous driving systems include the camera, lidar, radar, IMU, speedometer, and GNSS.
-Among these, the camera, lidar, and radar take center stage in local perception tasks, serving to dynamically comprehend the traffic environment encompassing an autonomous vehicle.
-Regrettably, these cameras dedicated to real-time local perception are notably vulnerable to adverse weather conditions \cite{vargas2021overview}.
-Factors like illumination, visibility, and humidity fluctuate in different weather, introducing noise into sensor data, so the precision and range of perception outcomes are compromised \cite{goodin2019predicting}.
-Adverse weather conditions also alter road reflectance, further perturbing the efficacy of perception algorithms \cite{zang2019impact}.
-Hence, improving perception algorithms' robustness in diverse weather has been a paramount objective for a long time.
+Optical sensors, including cameras, LiDAR, and radar, play a crucial role in interpreting the dynamic traffic environment.
+Unfortunately, these sensors are vulnerable to adverse light and weather conditions \cite{vargas2021overview}.
+Factors like illumination, visibility, and humidity fluctuate in different weather, introducing noise into sensor data, so the detection range and precision are compromised \cite{goodin2019predicting}.
+Adverse weather conditions also alter the reflectance of roads, further perturbing the efficacy of perception algorithms \cite{zang2019impact}.
+Hence, enhancing the robustness of perception algorithms in diverse light and weather conditions has been a longstanding objective.

-Collecting authentic sensor data from real-world scenarios is costly and time-demanding.
-Given the erratic nature of weather, collected data might deviate unpredictably from anticipated norms.
-In contrast, simulators offer precise control over weather conditions through adjustable parameters.
-They circumvent the need for prolonged waits to encounter specific weather scenarios \cite{kalra2016driving}.
+The process of collecting sensory data from reality is costly and time-consuming.
+Given the unpredictable nature of weather, it is common that the sensory data under demanded conditions is not accessible.
+In contrast, simulators offer precise control over weather conditions through adjustable parameters, eliminating the need for extended waits to encounter specific weather scenarios \cite{kalra2016driving}.
 Moreover, the labor-intensive task of manually annotating ground truth data is obviated.
-These inherent advantages suggest that if simulators can proficiently generate high-fidelity data in adverse weather conditions, they possess the potential to supplant real-world data and promote relevant research \cite{li2022toward, goodin2019predicting}.
+These inherent advantages suggest that if simulators can proficiently generate high-fidelity data in adverse weather conditions, they have the potential to substitute real-world data and promote relevant research \cite{li2022toward, goodin2019predicting}.

+In the context of synthesized sensory data, \textit{fidelity} describes how faithful the synthesized data is to reality.
+As indicated in Table \ref{simulator-sensor}, only a few simulators can generate sensory data under complex conditions.
+Due to technology limitations, the simulators still struggle to present the functionality of adverse weather simulation, with the quality of implementation often overlooked.
+Fig. \ref{issue-weather-comparison} shows the fidelity gap between the RGB images obtained from the leading simulator CARLA and the real-world dataset BDD100K \cite{dosovitskiy2017carla, yu2020bdd100k}.
+This gap explains why the existing simulators may not be qualified for robust perception model training and testing.